River Reports- Cheesman Canyon, Deckers, Clear Creek, Boulder Creek, Blue River

 Blue River: Silverthorne below Dillon reservoir

 Good leads right now are mysis shrimp, mayers mini leech, eggs, squirmy womrs and large flashback pheasant tails.
 Fish have been sitting in the deeper pockets and runs but you can pick off a few fish mid afternoon in the faster water when fish move up to feed.
-Your smaller flies should be in the 20-26 ranges, I typically prefer size 24-26 flies and 6-7x tippet on this section all year round but definitely in the winter time you need to be thinking super small both in flies and tippet.
+Your smaller flies should be in the 20-26 ranges, I typically prefer size 24-26 flies and 6-7x tippet on this section all year to my smaller flies.
 I love a cream bling midge for this stretch.
 You should also be able to pick up plenty of fish on a black zebra, demon midge, wd40, chocolate thunder, purple juju, top secret, darth baetis.
+You can use 3x-4x tippet to your bigger lead flies

 Start at the outlets and work your way downstream or upstream towards the dam, this entire section is considered Gold Medal water and has plenty of fish.
 Pretty cool place where sometimes you can have a crowd watching you catch a fish and if you need a new pair of columbia pants after, its all right there for ya.
 There are plenty of really large trout in this section but most fish are going to be in that 10-18" range and is going to be almost strictly rainbows.
 Don't be surprised if you fish this enough to eventually find yourself hooked into a 20" or a 4 or 5 pound fat boy.
 The red stripe on these rainbows is always stunning due to the food sources they have in this beautiful stretch of water.
 With this area being so close to Denver, the fish see a ton of pressure so make sure your drifts and presentation are on point.